-B. VT Route 22A
+B. Route 22A

-The Route 22A corridor is an important link connecting the Route 4 corridor in New York with Chittenden County.
+The Route 22A corridor is an important link connecting the Route 4 corridor in New York State with Chittenden County.
 Compared to other major routes in the Region, it has higher rates of traffic growth.
 Concerns and observations include the following:

-- Due to the impacts on Vergennes from an increasing number of through-trucks, and the upcoming bridge project on Route 17, the ACRPC can work with VTrans to explore the option of a signed alternate route for trucks.
-Study of potential truck bypasses can be revisited, but alternatives that were identified had very high costs and impacts, making it prudent to look at existing corridors to carry some of the burden. - Outside of Vergennes, crashes primarily occur at intersections, involving conflicts between through traffic and turning or crossing vehicles.
+- Due to the impacts on Vergennes from an increasing number of through trucks, and the upcoming bridge project on Route 17, the ACRPC can work with VTrans to explore the option of a signed alternate route for trucks.
+Study of potential bypasses can be revisited, but alternatives that were identified had very high costs and impacts, making it prudent to look at existing corridors to carry some of the burden. - The Western Corridor Transportation Management Plan identified the intersection of VT22A and US 7 as a potential location for a high-speed rural roundabout to improve traffic safety and increase Level of Service (LOS).
+ACRPC supports the installation of a roundabout in this location. - Outside of Vergennes, crashes primarily occur at intersections, involving conflicts between through traffic and turning or crossing vehicles.
 There are several intersections with poor sight lines and difficult turns in Addison, Bridport, Shoreham and Orwell, some are high crash locations.
 The rural stretches of the corridor need to provide passing lanes, to alleviate driver frustration and reduce risky maneuvers. - Sections of the corridor near villages or intersections need improvements and management to enhance safety. - Narrow shoulders along much of the length of the corridor is not adequate for bicycle use.
-However, the high speeds and high proportion of tractor trailers on the corridor make it a very low priority for bicycling. - The Regional Planning Commission should discuss qualifications and benefits of reclassification of Route 22A as a Principal Arterial and pursue reclassification if warranted.
+However, the high speeds and high proportion of tractor trailers on the corridor make it a very low priority for bicycling.

+• The Regional Commission should discuss qualifications and benefits of reclassification of Route 22A as a Principal Arterial.